Blog and News

 The Mortgage Tax Trap!

-In other words, John’s marginal rate of tax is 108%.
-He’s paying more in tax than he’s making from the property!
+In other words, John’s marginal rate of tax is 110%.
+YES – he’s genuinely paying more in tax than he’s making from the property!

 The more your interest is, the worse off you’ll be.
-If John were able to re-mortgage to a lower rate after his fixed term – lets say he gets it down to 3.5% – then he’ll make a profit before tax of £4,500.
+If John were able to re-mortgage to a lower rate after his fixed term – lets say he gets it down to 3.5% – then he’ll make a profit before tax of around £4,400.
 Much better.

-So, at least it’s a profit, but it’s a long way from the yields John thought he would get.
-An effective tax rate of 62% is pretty eye-watering.
+So, at least it’s a profit, but it’s a long way from the yields John thought he would get – he’s still paying an effective tax rate of 62%.
+Ouch.

 Can I avoid this happening to me?